Dharwad: Literature

-Dharwad has nurtured some of the best writers in Kannada, and has many iconic places that bear an association with the Language and State’s Culture.
+Dharwad has nurtured some of the best writers in Kannada, and has many iconic places that bear an association with the Language and State's Culture.
 Karnataka Vidyavardhaka Sangha also played a crucial role in bringing literary enthusiasts together.

-Places such as Sadhankeri in front of Varakavi D R Bendre’s house is that serene location from which the poet drew inspiration to write his poems.

 Dharwad has the reputation of earning 3 (out of 8) Jnanpith Awardees in Karnataka.
 Da Ra Bendre, V.K.
 Gokak, Girish Karnad.